Australia's Coles Group Q1 supermarkets same store sales slides

-Oct 28 (Reuters) - Australia's Coles Group COL.AX reported a steep fall in comparable sales at its supermarkets division, as a boost from a popular promotional campaign wore off while severe drought in the country also hurt the retailer's performance.
+Oct 28 (Reuters) - Australia's second-largest grocery chain Coles Group COL.AX on Tuesday reported a 1.6% rise in quarterly sales at its supermarket unit, but comparable sales logged a steep fall as the boost from a wildly popular promotional campaign wore off amid stiff competition.

-The country's second-largest grocery chain posted same-store sales of 0.1% at the supermarkets division on Tuesday, down from 5.1% reported last year.

-Coles said it faced difficulty in replicating the strong comparable sales growth from last year driven by its "Little Shop" promotional campaign due to increased promotional activity by rivals.

-The retailer faced stiff competition from larger rival Woolworths, which ran a similar highly successful campaign that gives away toys based on characters from the Disney film "Lion King".

-Meanwhile, the long-term impact of a severe drought contributed to price inflation of 1.4% for the quarter, Coles said, in line with the preceding quarter.

-The supermarkets business, which accounts for most of the group's earnings, posted sales of A$7.71 billion ($5.27 billion) in the 13 weeks ended Sept.
-29, slightly higher than the A$7.59 billion it earned a year earlier.
+The supermarket business, which accounts for most of the group's earnings, posted sales of A$7.71 billion ($5.27 billion) in the 13 weeks ended Sept.
+29, compared to A$7.59 billion a year earlier.

-The group's total sales, which comprises supermarkets, liquor and fuel & convenience retail businesses, rose 1.8% to A$8.70 billion.
+However, same-store sales at the supermarket division plunged to 0.1% from 5.1% posted last year.

 ($1 = 1.4622 Australian dollars)